Palais de Danse, St Ives: After Hepworth's death

 After Hepworth's death on 20 May 1975, the Palais was kept essentially as she had left it by her family.
 When Trewyn was opened as the Barbara Hepworth Museum in 1976, the Palais was unsuitable for public access and was used as a storeroom and a workshop space which was shared with Tate.
 All of Hepworth's prototypes and plasters were stored there, and sometimes displayed on the dance floor, until they were donated to The Hepworth Wakefield in 2011.
 In 2015, the Palais was donated to Tate who indicated their intention to restore it and open it to the public.

 The building along with a southern boundary wall was designated Grade II listed by Historic England and the Department for Digital, Culture, Media and Sport on 29 April 2020.
 Heritage minister Nigel Huddleston said the listing was a "fitting tribute" to Hepworth "to preserve the unique site where she created some of her most famous works".
 In 2023, Tate announced a competition to restore and "reinvigorate" the building, with a completion date of 2026.

+In July 2026, a stencil graffiti piece depicting Hepworth appeared on the side of the building, attributed to Bristol-based graffiti artist Stewy.
+Ten other smaller stencils of Hepworth on cardboard were also left around the town.
+Tate said that, after talking with the Hepworth estate, the stencil would be "left in place for now" while the gallery talked with Cornwall Council about "next steps".